Curriculum Vitae (CV)

 - Investigating the reduction dissolution of iron ixyhyrdoxide nanoparticles using quinones.
 Notable techniques: X-ray diffraction, transmission electron microscopy, high performance liquid chromatolography.

-Other Common Sections
+Additional Common Sections

 - Conference Presentations